Tauranga City Council has prepared a landscape plan for part of the 15km long Te Ara o Wairakei Stream reserve corridor.

 Public consultation happened at the start of the project, and your feedback was integrated into the design.

 Work on stage two will be taking place through the Te Tumu area.
 This area encompasses the rural zoned land from the eastern end of Papamoa Beach Road, eastward to the Kaituna River.
-Plans for this area will be further developed following rezoning in the next five years.
+Plans for this area will be further developed following rezoning.

 As part of the plan, 10 kilometres of the Wairakei stormwater reserve will be enhanced with new plants, landscaping, park furniture, signage and upgrades to the existing amenities.

-- 11km of new cycleways and pathways - A series of bridges, cycleways, pathways, and boardwalks will be installed along the reserve.
-Many walkways will be widened.
+- 11km of new cycleways and pathways - A series of bridges, cycleways, pathways, and boardwalks have been installed along the reserve and walkways widened to allow for shared use.

-- 25 hectares of vegetation enhancement - This includes trimming, crown lifting and removal of vegetation in some areas to improve safety, creation of 51 sediment retention wetlands, wetland and shrub planting, and shade trees with park benches.
+- 25 hectares of vegetation enhancement - This includes trimming, crown lifting and removal of vegetation in some areas to improve safety, creation of 51 sediment retention wetlands, wetland and shrub planting, and park benches to sit and relax.

 - New signage - Signage identifying exits, roads, and wayfinding within the reserve will be installed, as well as special signs that recognise places of cultural and historical importance.

-Throughout 2019, certain phases of the work will require the use of machinery to undertake the landscape works.
+Throughout the year, certain phases of the work will require the use of machinery to undertake the landscape works.
 Disruption to residential areas is expected to be minimal, and each stage of work will progress quickly.

 Wairakei Landscape plan flyer (2mb pdf)